hatfullr/pysplash/README.md

 It is strongly encouraged that you use Python3 and install Numba.
 Doing so will allow PySplash to access the GPU and run up to ~450x faster.

 ## Setup
 Link the executable `pysplash` to your user's bin directory after downloading.
-In the PySplash directory, run these command:
+In the PySplash directory, run these commands:
 ```bash
 mkdir ~/bin
 ln -s pysplash ~/bin
 ```
-Check if your bin directory is included in yur `PATH` variable,
+Check if your bin directory is included in your `PATH` variable,
 ```bash
 echo $PATH | grep "$HOME/bin"
 ```